Johniitr/johniitr.github.io/_posts/2021-06-15-high-mountain-permafrost.md

 1.  **[Wani et al., Science of the Total Environment 2020](https://doi.org/10.1016/j.scitotenv.2019.134631)**
 2.  **[Wani et al., The Cryosphere 2021](https://doi.org/10.5194/tc-15-2273-2021)**

-These studies move beyond theoretical and remote sensing assumptions, offering concrete data on ground temperature profiles, active layer depths, and the thermal state of the permafrost in the cold-arid Himalayas.
+These studies move beyond theoretical and remote sensing assumptions, offering concrete data on ground thermal envelopes, active layer thickness, and the thermal state of the permafrost in the cold-arid Himalayas.

 ## Key Implications